HakimNouri/flexup-events/README.md

 # FlexUp Events

-> Note to the candidate:
->
-> - This README file was taken from another project and partially updated.
-> - Please update the README with the correct information (including any changes made to the technical details and usage) once you have completed the challenge and remove this note.
-> - Read the instruction for this challenge here : `challenge_instructions.md`

 A simple Django application that demonstrates secure event management without requiring traditional user logins or email confirmations.

 ## Table of Contents